Cherish13/alx-low_level_programming/0x0F-function_pointers/README.md

-Write a program that performs simple operations.
+Write a program that prints the opcodes of its own main function.